qiushiyan/old-website/content/post/50-years-of-data-science/index.markdown

 Further, to dipict an even larger professional on a quest to extract information from data, the author comes up with a classificcation concerning data science practices:

 1.  **Data Gathering, Preparation, and Exploration**

-2.  **Data Representation and Transformation:** To tranfrom data collected from a wealth of formats in an attempt to represent them in one format susceptible for analysis.(i.e., get features with acoustic data, one often transforms to the cepstrum or the Fourier transform)
+2.  **Data Representation and Transformation:** To transform data collected from a wealth of formats in an attempt to represent them in one format susceptible for analysis.(i.e., get features with acoustic data, one often transforms to the cepstrum or the Fourier transform)

 3.  **Computing with Data**: Beyond basic knowledge of programming languages, data scientists need to keep current on new idioms for efficiently using those languages and need to understand the deeper issues associated with computational efficiency.
 Cluster and cloud computing and the ability to run massive numbers of jobs on such clusters has become an overwhelmingly powerful ingredient of the modern computational landscape.

 4.  **Data Modeling**

 5.  **Data Visualization and Presentation**

 6.  **Science about Data Science**: Data scientists are doing science about data science when they identify commonly occurring analysis/processing workflows, for example, using data about their frequency of occurrence in some scholarly or business domain; when they measure the effectiveness of standard workflows in terms of the human time, the computing resource, the analysis validity, or other performance metric, and when they uncover emergent phenomena in data analysis, for example, new patterns arising in data analysis workflows, or disturbing artifacts in published analysis results.

 [^2]